Joan Russow

-Joan Elizabeth Russow (born November 1, 1938) is a Canadian peace activist and former national leader of the Green Party of Canada from 1997 to 2001.
-She is also a co-founder of the Ecological Rights Association and the Global Compliance Research Project.
+Joan Elizabeth Russow (November 1, 1938 – July 30, 2026) was a Canadian peace activist and former national leader of the Green Party of Canada from 1997 to 2001.
+She was also a co-founder of the Ecological Rights Association and the Global Compliance Research Project.

 Early career

 Russow received her BA in art history and a master's degree in education from the University of British Columbia.
 She received her Ph.D. from the University of Victoria in interdisciplinary studies.

-Russow first gained attention in the "Lord's Prayer Case" which resulted in the banning of school prayer in public schools in British Columbia in 1989.
+Russow first gained attention in the "Lord's Prayer Case", which resulted in the banning of school prayer in public schools in British Columbia in 1989.

-In collaboration with the professors in the Law faculty of the University of Toronto, Russow was the litigant in the Charter challenge of the first-past-the-post electoral system in Canada.
+In collaboration with professors in the law faculty of the University of Toronto, Russow was the litigant in a Charter challenge of the first-past-the-post electoral system in Canada.

 The Green Party and politics

 Russow joined the Green Party in 1993 and became leader in 1997.
-She ran for a seat in the House of Commons of Canada in three federal elections; in Victoria in 1997 and 2000, and in Okanagan—Coquihalla in a by-election in September 2000.
+She ran for a seat in the House of Commons of Canada in three federal elections: in Victoria in 1997 and 2000, and in Okanagan—Coquihalla in a by-election in September 2000.
 She lost all three elections.

 Russow was the partner of David Scott White, the former chair of the Green Party of British Columbia, until his death in 2006.
-White was the manager of Russow's election campaign as leader of the federal Green party.
+White was the manager of Russow's election campaign as leader of the federal Green Party.

-Under Russow's leadership the party developed policies promoting social justice, human rights, and peace, as well as the more traditional concerns with environment.
+Under Russow's leadership the party developed policies promoting social justice, human rights, and peace, as well as the more traditional concerns with the environment.

 In the 2001 Quebec City protest against the Free Trade Area of the Americas, Russow was detained for taking a photograph of the jail that was being emptied to incarcerate the FTAA protesters.
 Russow promoted the Green Party as a leader in the anti-globalization movement, in particular the anti-corporatist and pro-peace movement.

-Russow and White left the Green Party in 2001, partly due to the German Green party's support of the NATO attack on Serbia.
-Russow and White both joined the NDP in 2003 and White continued his work as an activist until his death, most recently researching and writing against Canada's military role in Afghanistan.
+Russow and White left the Green Party in 2001, partly due to the German Green Party's support of the NATO attack on Serbia.
+Russow and White both joined the NDP in 2003.
+White continued his work as an activist until his death in 2006, including researching and writing against Canada's military role in Afghanistan.

 In 2005, Russow criticized the Green Party under Jim Harris for moving away from some of its original left-wing principles.